 Anybody can make coffee with a coffeepot.
 It’s the reason Folgers is still around.
 Put in your filter, scoop, and press a button.
 It seems strange, but this is the absolute limit of how much some people can handle.

 The moka pot is for those people.
 Maybe following a lot of directions just isn’t your thing, but you really like espresso.
 Alternately, maybe you’re cheap or you want espresso in a campsite.
 Well, then a moka pot is for you.
-They sell for $15-$20 at TJ Maxx or Marshall’s, and $2-$3 at your local thrift store.
+They sell for less than $25 on Amazon.

 Technically, a moka pot does NOT make espresso.
 Espresso is extracted with 9 bars of pressure, and a moka pot tops out around 1.5 bars.
 What it DOES make is shots of intense, strong coffee that’s perfect for a campsite or a rainy afternoon.